 While on a break, you can simply close your eyes or change your focus to rest your eyes.
 But another option is to try an exercise program to actively improve your eyesight.
 One such set of exercises offered by a third-party company is called Rebuild Your Vision.
 It includes exercises, guidance, and more to help train your eye muscles.
 Read more about it if this sounds interesting.

 Download and try Time Out for free!
 Version 1.7.1 is currently the latest release.
 Read the Time Out 1.7.1 release notes to see what has changed in this version, or read the User Guide to find out more about it.

-Time Out is a great product, but stay tuned for Time Out version 2, coming soon for Mountain Lion.
+Time Out is a great product, but stay tuned for Time Out version 2, coming soon for Mavericks.

-Everyone who makes a donation for Time Out now will be automatically eligible for the standard Time Out at no additional cost — so you can set your own price for it now!
+Time Out 2 may be a paid app, though the price has not yet been set.
+Everyone who makes a donation for Time Out now will be automatically eligible for Time Out 2 at no additional cost — so you can set your own price for it now!
 This offer expires when version 2 is released.

 It is currently in private alpha testing.
 People who have donated may be eligible to join the alpha team.
 Contact us if you'd like to join, or get more information.